Lay judges in Taiwan: Background

-National Judges Act
+Citizen Judges Act

 Bills regarding a lay judge system proposed by the Judicial Yuan were not voted upon in the previous legislative session, leading the Executive Yuan to propose a similar bill for discussion in March 2020.
 The Judicial Yuan also suggested another draft act for citizen participation in criminal trial procedures, stating that the lay judge system allowed citizens to be active in deciding verdicts and sentences, while eliminating hung juries.
 Cross-caucus negotiations took place throughout July, necessitating an extraordinary session of the Legislative Yuan to be convened.
-The 113 articles of the National Judges Act passed a third legislative reading on 22 July 2020.
-Upon its passage, the National Judges Act was described as "a major landmark" for judicial reform by Judicial Yuan president Hsu Tzong-li, and by Tsai Ing-wen as "a new era of people's participation in the...judiciary."
-The National Judges Act will take effect on 1 January 2023.
+The 113 articles of the Citizen Judges Act passed a third legislative reading on 22 July 2020.
+Upon its passage, the Citizen Judges Act was described as "a major landmark" for judicial reform by Judicial Yuan president Hsu Tzong-li, and by Tsai Ing-wen as "a new era of people's participation in the...judiciary."
+The Citizen Judges Act took effect on 1 January 2023.
 In the act, lay judges are described as national judges.
 At the district court level, six lay judges would review premeditated crimes leading to death, or crimes requiring imprisonment of ten years or more, alongside three career judges.
 Six of the nine judges, including one career judge, must concur for a guilty verdict.
 The same majority must concur for a death penalty to be decided.
 Lay judges are barred from hearing court cases involving minors or drug charges.
 To serve as a lay judge, one must be a citizen of the Republic of China, be at least 23 years old, have completed a high school education or equivalent, and have lived within the jurisdiction of the district court for four months.
 Those with a criminal record cannot serve as a lay judge.
-Under the National Judges Act, exemptions from service may be granted to educators, students, those above 70 years of age, people with health conditions that could be exacerbated by participation in legal proceedings, or those with difficulty setting aside home and work duties.
+Under the Citizen Judges Act, exemptions from service may be granted to educators, students, those above 70 years of age, people with health conditions that could be exacerbated by participation in legal proceedings, or those with difficulty setting aside home and work duties.

 Implementation of the act

 After a series of trial simulations were held, an initiative to recruit eligible and randomly selected citizens to serve as lay judges was announced in April 2022 by the head judge of the Judicial Yuan's Disciplinary Court, Peng Hsing-ming.
+In July 2023, the New Taipei District Court became the first court in Taiwan to issue a ruling made by lay and professional judges, per the Citizen Judges Act.
+In September 2025, the same court issued the first ruling by lay and professional judges resulting in capital punishment.